daormar/debasher/doc/design_doc_resident.md

   mechanism could be entirely different.
 Noted here so it is not forgotten and can be tackled later, so that `resident` programs have as much expressiveness as possible.
-- **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (the Startup sequence subsection); the script itself is not written yet.
 - **Global (coordinated) rollback, as a fallback to localized recovery**: noted here, not designed and not built.
 Localized recovery (see "Recovery from a node failure") remains the policy for the ordinary crash of a node.
 A